 - a.
 The first part consists of a written exam of roughly (but not limited to) six hours.
 The exam may take place on a single day or be split into two parts on consecutive days.
 The written exam covers material from the student's intended area of research.
 The choice of area and the extent of coverage within that area will be determined by the student's advisory committee.
 The advisory committee will prepare and conduct the exam and determine the outcome. - b.
 The second part of the exam consists of an oral follow-up, not to exceed two hours in length.
 The student will be given a copy of the scored written exam, no later than seven days after that exam, and a list of topics in which the committee found the student deficient.
 The oral follow-up will cover but need not be limited to questions on the written exam and topics on the list provided to the student.
 The oral exam is open to the faculty of the Department of Mathematical and Statistical Sciences, after which the student shall meet with the examination committee in a closed session.
-The Graduate School must be notified on the appropriate forms and the oral examination announced to faculty through the Graduate Program Assistant at least two (2) weeks before the oral exam.
-The oral should be given within four weeks of returning the graded exam to the student.
+The Graduate School must be notified on the appropriate forms and the oral examination announced to faculty through the Graduate Program Assistant at least two (2) weeks before the oral exam to the student.